Biographer: Statue poem embraces migrants from ‘all places’

 “From the first day, they were words that welcomed everyone, not just those who suit today’s establishment,” Bedenk said.

-The administration, which has enacted several measures to restrict immigration, has challenged the poem before.
+The administration, which has made curbing immigration one of its top priorities, has challenged the poem before.
 Two years ago, senior Trump adviser Stephen Miller, in defending a proposal to favor English-speaking immigrants, argued that the poem is “not actually part of the original statue” because it was not inscribed in the base until 1903, 17 years after the monument was unveiled.

 Decades after ships stopped arriving at Ellis Island within sight of the statue, immigrants say it is still a powerful symbol in their countries of origin.